 In the mid-1700s, the movement to abolish slavery in England was starting to gain traction.
 In 1772, just four years before the Declaration of Independence, the English Court of King’s Bench, in Somersett’s Case, ruled that in Britain no person, specifically no Black person, could be held in bondage.
 Somersett’s Case abolished slavery in England and by 1774 resulted in the freedom of between 10,000 and 15,000 English slaves.
 Unfortunately, the Somersett ruling did not apply to the colonies.
-However, plantation owners in the American South learned about Somersett’s Case and saw the handwriting on the wall: eventually slavery would be banned in the British Colonies as well.
+However, plantation owners in the American South learned about Somersett’s Case and saw the handwriting on the wall: eventually slavery would be outlawed in the British Colonies as well.

 The Declaration of Independence, adopted in 1776, says,